x Lanik Septic Service

 • Warning signs include slow drains, wet yard, sewage odors, and unequal distribution to the drain field lines.

-• Fixes go from cleaning and leveling the box to complete replacement.
-Costs vary depending on access and permit needs.
+• Fixes range from cleaning and leveling the box to complete replacement — costs vary by access difficulty and permit requirements.

 What a Septic Distribution Box Does (and Why It Fails)